Comment on "Regular evaporating black holes with stable cores"

 then the behavior of the Misner--Sharp mass is always exponential,

 where $\kappa_-$ is the surface gravity of the inner horizon.
 Geometries in this class include the Reissner--Nordstr\"om black hole and the Bardeen regular black hole \cite{Bardeen:1968}.

-On the other hand, for Hayward's regular black hole \cite{Hayward:2005}, after the initial exponential phase and beyond the regime of validity of the linear approximation, we get power-law behaviour
+On the other hand, for Hayward's regular black hole \cite{Hayward:2005}, after the initial exponential phase, and beyond the regime of validity of the linear approximation, we get power-law behaviour

-As we have mentioned above, by the end of the exponential phase the backreaction on the geometry is already very large, and the linear approximation at the base of the model can be no longer trusted.
-In the case of Hayward's metric, the transition between the exponential and polynomial phase occurs when the ratio between the Misner--Sharp mass in the interior region $M_+$ and the initial mass $m_0$ is given by
+One could think that this different polynomial behavior could alleviate the instability, in particular when Hawking radiation is taken into account; this is what motivates the authors of~\cite{Bonanno:2022Hawking}.
+However, by the end of the exponential phase the backreaction on the geometry is already very large, and the linear approximation at the core of the model can no longer be trusted.
+In the case of Hayward's metric, the transition between the exponential and polynomial phase occurs when the ratio, between the Misner--Sharp mass in the interior region $M_+$, and the initial mass $m_0$, is given by